Stock market: Behavior of stock prices

 Other research has shown that psychological factors may result in exaggerated (statistically anomalous) stock price movements (contrary to EMH which assumes such behaviors 'cancel out').
 Psychological research has demonstrated that people are predisposed to 'seeing' patterns, and often will perceive a pattern in what is, in fact, just noise, e.g. seeing familiar shapes in clouds or ink blots.
 In the present context, this means that a succession of good news items about a company may lead investors to overreact positively, driving the price up.
 A period of good returns also boosts the investors' self-confidence, reducing their (psychological) risk threshold.

 Another phenomenon—also from psychology—that works against an objective assessment is group thinking.
 As social animals, it is not easy to stick to an opinion that differs markedly from that of a majority of the group.
 An example with which one may be familiar is the reluctance to enter a restaurant that is empty; people generally prefer to have their opinion validated by those of others in the group.

 In one paper the authors draw an analogy with gambling.
 In normal times the market behaves like a game of roulette; the probabilities are known and largely independent of the investment decisions of the different players.
 In times of market stress, however, the game becomes more like poker (herding behavior takes over).
 The players now must give heavy weight to the psychology of other investors and how they are likely to react psychologically.

 Stock markets play an essential role in growing industries that ultimately affect the economy through transferring available funds from units that have excess funds (savings) to those who are suffering from funds deficit (borrowings) (Padhi and Naik, 2012).
 In other words, capital markets facilitate funds movement between the above-mentioned units.
 This process leads to the enhancement of available financial resources which in turn affects the economic growth positively.

 Economic and financial theories argue that stock prices are affected by macroeconomic trends.
-Macroeconomic trends include such as changes in GDP, unemployment rates, national income, price indices, output, consumption, unemployment, inflation, saving, investment, energy, international trade, immigration, productivity, aging populations, innovations, international finance. increasing corporate profit, increasing profit margins, higher concentration of business, lower company income, less vigorous activity, less progress, lower investment rates, lower productivity growth, less employee share of corporate revenues, decreasing Worker to Beneficiary ratio (year 1960 5:1, year 2009 3:1, year 2030 2.2:1), increasing female to male ratio college graduates.
+Macroeconomic trends include such as changes in GDP, unemployment rates, national income, price indices, output, consumption, unemployment, inflation, saving, investment, energy, international trade, immigration, productivity, aging populations, innovations, international finance. increasing corporate profit, increasing profit margins, higher concentration of business, lower company income, less vigorous activity, less progress, lower investment rates, lower productivity growth, less employee share of corporate revenues, decreasing worker to beneficiary ratio (year 1960 5:1, year 2009 3:1, year 2030 2.2:1), and the increasing female to male ratio of college graduates.

-Many different academic researchers have stated that companies with low P/E ratios and smaller-sized companies have a tendency to outperform the market.
-Research has shown that mid-sized companies outperform large cap companies, and smaller companies have higher returns historically.